amulyalovescoding/guess-my-number/README.md

 ## Project Objective

-This JavaScript number guessing game project's main goal is to code a game where the user must guess a randomly generated number from 1 to 20.
-Depending on the number input, the user receives different messages until they guess the secret number.
+This number guessing game project's main goal is to code a game where the user must guess a randomly generated number from 1 to 20.
+Depending on the number input, the user receives different messages until they guess the secret number & becomes winner.

 ## Built with
 - DOM manipulations